opnsense/docs/source/manual/aliases.rst

 ----------------------------------
-Using Aliases in pf Firewall Rules
+Using Aliases in Firewall Rules
 ----------------------------------
 Aliases can be used in firewall rules to ease administration of large lists.
 For instance we might need a list of remote IP addresses that should have access to